PM does better than expected in England local elections - Journal du Cameroun

-The party held on to key London councils despite a big push by the main opposition Labour party, which admitted its results so far had been “mixed”.
+The party held on to key London councils despite a big push by the main opposition Labour party, which failed to live up to its own hype.

-The UK Independence Party (UKIP), which has seen its support collapse since the 2016 vote for Brexit, were all but wiped out, while the pro-European Liberal Democrat party made gains.
+The UK Independence Party (UKIP), which has seen its support collapse since the 2016 vote for Brexit, was all but wiped out, while the pro-European Liberal Democrat party made gains.

-Labour’s leftist leader Jeremy Corbyn had sought to make the vote about national spending cuts, building on a campaign that deprived the government of its majority in parliament in last year’s general election.
+Labour’s leftist leader Jeremy Corbyn had sought to build on momentum from last year’s general election, when an unexpected surge for his party deprived May of her parliamentary majority.

-May had also had a difficult week, with divisions erupting once again in her cabinet over Brexit and the resignation of a top minister last weekend over an immigration scandal.
+But Labour admitted “mixed” results despite a difficult week for May, who was plagued once again by cabinet divisions over Brexit as well as a row over immigration that toppled one of her top ministers.

 “We’ve done better than expected,” Conservative party chairman Brandon Lewis told Sky News.